-- Musée d'histoire des sciences (Museum of History of Science)
+- Musée d'histoire des sciences de la Ville de Genève (Museum of History of Science)

-De la Rive, de Saussure... you've seen their names on the streets.
-Now find out their significance as scientists at this museum of astronomy, geology, meterology, and other disciplines.
+De la Rive and de Saussure, you've seen their names on the streets.
+Now find out their significance as scientists at this museum of astronomy, geology, meteorology, and other disciplines.

 - Muséum d'histoire naturelle (Natural History Museum)